 Emile Hirsch stars in Sean Penn's adaptation of Into the Wild.
-After graduating college, he ditches the materialist lifestyle to hike across the North American wilderness, living off the land with little experience and paying the price for it.
+After graduating college, McCandless ditches the materialistic lifestyle to hike across the North American wilderness, living off the land with little experience—and paying the price for it.

-It's no surprise that Leonardo DiCaprio finally won an Oscar with his role in The Revenant.
-Even with all of his amazing performances, it was his portrayal of 19th-century frontiersman Hugh Glass that blew everyone away and hooked them in.
+It's no surprise that when Leonardo DiCaprio finally won an Oscar, it was for his role in The Revenant.
+Even with all of his amazing performances prior, it was his portrayal of 19th century frontiersman Hugh Glass that blew everyone away and hooked them in.

-Based on a real man's fight for survival in the Dakota wilderness in 1823, Glass not only has to hike through freezing temperatures, but cauterize his own wounds and fight off a grizzly bear.
+Based on a real man's fight for survival in the Dakota wilderness in 1823, Hugh Glass not only has to hike through freezing temperatures but also cauterize his own wounds and even fight off a grizzly bear.

-Alejandro G. Inarritu's epic Revisionist Western is beautifully shot, with sweeping landscapes and hallucinatory images.
-You can almost feel the frost coming off the screen.
-The nip of the snow, the chill of freezing water rapids.
-It's spellbinding and frightening.
+Alejandro G. Iñárritu's epic Revisionist Western is beautifully shot with sweeping landscapes and hallucinatory images.
+You can almost feel the frost coming off the screen, the nip of the snow, the chill of freezing water rapids.
+It's equally spellbinding and frightening.

 2. 127 Hours (2010)

-What's crazy is that the real Aron Ralston took photos and videos of himself while he was stuck—a quick Google search will show you a bunch of eerie pre-amputation pictures.
-And what's more?
-Ralston is still an avid daredevil explorer to this day!
+What's crazy is that the real Aron Ralston took photos and videos of himself while he was stuck.
+A quick Google search will show you a bunch of eerie pre-amputation pictures.
+And what's most impressive is that Ralston is still an avid daredevil explorer to this day!

 1. Cast Away (2000)

 Never before have we felt more emotionally attached to an inanimate object than when we watched Cast Away.
-Robert Zemeckis' classic survival movie stars Tom Hanks as a FedEx executive who washes ashore on a deserted island.
+Robert Zemeckis's classic survival movie stars Tom Hanks as a FedEx executive who washes ashore on a deserted island and must survive alone.

-Following a plane crash over the Pacific Ocean, Chuck Noland is forced to revert to a caveman-like existence, living off the land for many years.
-It's not the hunger or lack of shelter that gets to Noland the most, but his loneliness on the uninhabited island.
+After his plane crashes over the Pacific Ocean, Chuck Noland is forced to revert to a caveman-like existence and live off the land for many years.
+But it's not the hunger or lack of shelter that gets to Noland the most—it's his loneliness on the uninhabited island.

 His only friend is a volleyball named Wilson, which Noland draws a face on and talks to daily.
 Cast Away is a powerfully absorbing, instant cinema classic that's a must-watch for everyone.